 Curriculum

 I studied at the Ecole Normale Supérieure (ENS) Paris-Saclay, which is part of the Université Paris-Saclay.
 I have two bachelors (in physics and computer science) and a master in computer science (MPRI).
-I did my PhD at Sorbonne Université, supervised by Elham Kashefi and Antoine Joux.
+I did my PhD at Sorbonne Université, supervised by Elham Kashefi and Antoine Joux, and continued with a postdoc at QuSoft/CWI in Amsterdam with Christian Schaffner, Stacey Jeffery and Florian Speelman.
 For more details, see my CV.

 Research